 A better idea would be to walk either the 21½ miles from Keld to Richmond or the 22 miles from Ingleby Cross to Blakey in one day.

-You might be forgiven for thinking the Coast to Coast walk is just one route - it’s not.
-There are a few days when you’re faced with a choice;
+You might be forgiven for thinking the Coast to Coast walk is just one route - it's not.
+There are a few days when you're faced with a choice of a high route option;

-Day 2 (Lake District) - instead of walking to Black Sail Hut Youth Hostel and climbing Loft Beck onto Haystacks, the alternative climbs Red Pike and follows the ridge along High Stile and High Crag.
-This involves a lot more climbing and some steep descents but gives great views over the Buttermere valley.
+Day 2 (Lake District) - instead of walking alongside Ennerdale Water to Black Sail Hut Youth Hostel and climbing onto Haystacks, the alternative trail climbs Red Pike and follows the ridge along High Stile and High Crag.
+This involves a lot more climbing and some steep descents but gives great views over Ennerdale Water and the Buttermere valley.
 Jam sarnie and a selfie anyone?

 If you've already done it, St Sunday Crag is worth considering for the views over Ullswater - (voted the best on the whole Coast to Coast walk route).

-Day 7 (Yorkshire Dales) - there are three signposted routes over Nine Standards Rigg according to the time of year.
-The green route stays low and doesn’t visit the Standards but is recommended in poor visibility.
+Day 7 (Yorkshire Dales) - there are three signposted routes from Kirkby Stephen over Nine Standards Rigg according to the time of year.
+The green route stays low and doesn't visit the Standards but is recommended in poor visibility.

-There’s a choice of routes from Keld to Reeth, known as the ‘high level’ and ‘low level’ routes.
-The high-level route is Wainwright’s original and does what it says on the tin.
-It climbs steeply onto the moors, through the evocative remains of Swaledale’s lead mining industry.
+There's a choice of routes from Keld to Reeth, known as the ‘high level' and ‘low level' routes.
+The high-level route is Wainwright's original trail and does what it says on the tin.
+It climbs steeply onto the Yorkshire moors, and you'll pass the evocative remains of Swaledale's lead mining industry along the route.
 The lower route follows the River Swale through several villages and is considerably easier.

-The route you choose will depend on the time you have, how you’re feeling and visibility.
-It might put you off tackling one of the higher options in the Lakes if there’s no view to reward your slog.
+The route you choose will depend on the time you have, how you're feeling and visibility.
+It might put you off tackling one of the high route options in the Lakes if there's no view to reward your slog.

-If you’re short of time, could you split the Coast to Coast walk into two or three sections to complete chunks of it at a time?
-Good places to break it up are Shap, Kirkby, and Richmond (all Yorkshire Dales), which all have good public transport.
+If you're short on time, could you split the Coast to Coast walk into two or three sections to complete chunks of it at a time?
+Good places to break it up are Shap, Kirkby Stephen, and Richmond (all Yorkshire Dales), which all have good public transport.

-Another option if you’re particularly timestrapped is to complete the ‘highlights’ of the Coast to Coast walk.
-The sections from Ennerdale to Burnbanks (Lake District), Kirkby to Reeth (Yorkshire Dales) or Ingleby Cross to Grosmont (North York Moors) are seriously impressive and could be walked over a long weekend.
+Another option if you're particularly time strapped is to complete the ‘highlights' of Wainwright's Coast to Coast walk.
+The sections from Ennerdale Bridge to Burnbanks (Lake District), Kirkby Stephen to Reeth (Yorkshire Dales) or Ingleby Cross to Grosmont (North York Moors) are seriously impressive parts of the trail and could be walked over a long weekend.

 Most people walk the Coast to Coast west to east - the theory is you'll have the wind at your back throughout the route.
 Guidebooks tend to be written west to east, but some renegades choose to set off from the North Sea side at Robin Hood's Bay finishing up on the Irish Sea at St Bees.
 This saves the Lake District as a fitting climax, so is worth considering.

-The best time to walk the Coast to Coast is between late April and September.
+The best time to attempt the Coast to Coast walk is between late April and September.
 Days are longer and the weather is generally more settled.
-I say 'generally' as it’s perfectly possible to experience a fortnight of rain in June - this is the UK after all!
+I say 'generally' as it's perfectly possible to experience a fortnight of rain in June - this is the UK after all!

 There can be some surprisingly good weather in April, but days are shorter and there is a chance of snow on higher ground, especially in the Lake District.